wathunyu123/ML/README.md

 > [!NOTE]
 > The data training section demonstrates the process of building and training a Neural Network model for predictive modeling.
 By using the prepared features and target variables, the Neural Network learns to identify complex patterns and relationships in the data, enabling it to make accurate predictions on new, unseen data.
 ## Error Comparison
+The error measurement comparison section evaluates the performance of the three models (Random Forest, SVM, and Neural Network) by calculating and comparing various error metrics.
 ```python
 # Make predictions on the test set for Random Forest
 y_pred_rf = model_rf.predict(X_test)